textileio/js-powergate-client/README.md

   // retrieve data from FFS by cid const bytes = await pow.ffs.get(cid)

-  // senf FIL from an address managed by your FFS instance to any other address await pow.ffs.sendFil(addrsList[0].addr, "<some other address>", 1000) }
+  // send FIL from an address managed by your FFS instance to any other address await pow.ffs.sendFil(addrsList[0].addr, "<some other address>", 1000) }
 ```